Thoq-jar/Zephyr/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For more info regarding moddification or anything else, please check our more detailed license!
+For more info regarding modification or anything else, please check our more detailed license!
 -----------------------------------------------------------------------------------------